 “…our friendship (with Deaf people) was never affected because they knew I was always there to support them.”

-She was a CODA and she speaks about her relationship with the Deaf community, and how she was always there to support the Deaf community.
-My question is this: are we still supporting the Deaf people in the same way?
+She was a CODA and this quote speaks to her relationship with the Deaf community, how she was always there to support the Deaf community.
+My question is this: are we still supporting Deaf people in the same way?
 If Lilian were here today, what advice would she offer us?
 How would she guide us in solving problems?
 Remember what she said when she started the Texas chapter – she began by talking with Deaf people, with, not talking to, not talking about, but talking with Deaf people.
 She was a wise woman and that sage advice still is true for us today.

 As I remember Lilian, I am struck by the following characteristics: humble – she was indeed 100% humble, and she was collaborative, with interpreters, Deaf people and people who were not involved in the Deaf community.
 Her big heart was open to everyone.
 I think she had a Deaf heart – well before we began talking about what it means to have a Deaf heart – she demonstrated what it meant.
 She also knew the value of recognizing and thanking people for their contributions.
 She did so much, but one key event was her role in creating the Texas Registry of Interpreters.
 She admitted that she didn’t know how to create an organization so she found someone who knew how to do that and engaged their support.

 “I did not do it myself, but I found someone who knew how to create the registry…”

 “I think my strong suit was giving acknowledgement to people in the right proportions…”